 AVIA 4090 Aviation Law (3) Legal foundations and the federal and state regulatory functions which influence aviation and those who work in the industry.
+Prerequisites: MGT 3325 or AVIA 5001; Senior or Graduate standing; or instructor consent.

 AVIA 4091 Regulatory Policy Seminar (3-4) This seminar course surveys the evolution of US federal civil aviation regulations in the United States including FAA requirements, regulations, and certifications including exposure to the aircraft design, manufacturing, maintenance, pilot, aircraft owner, operations, and airport regulatory environment.